 Dom Pates is a Senior Educational Technologist, Learning Enhancement and Development at City, University of London.

 Dom is a Senior Educational Technologist at City.
-He manages the educational technology relationship with three schools – Cass Business School, The City Law School and the School of Mathematics, Computer Science and Engineering.
+He manages the educational technology relationship with three schools – Bayes Business School, The City Law School and the School of Science & Technology.

 Specialising in innovations in learning spaces, he has contributed to the design of key recent space developments at City, including B200, a suite of collaborative PC labs in Drysdale, and a bespoke space for teaching Artificial Intelligence for Computer Science.
 Dom led the introduction of wireless collaboration technologies to City, enabling academics to wirelessly display content from a mobile device in specialist Engineering labs, and is co-managing an initiative to incorporate this functionality into all of City’s learning spaces.

 Prior to joining City, Dom worked as an IT Trainer and as a teacher.
 Dom has worked in education for most of his career, which has included five years in Japan.
 He holds a Masters degree in Digital Media from Sussex University, and a Cambridge Diploma in English Language Teaching for Adults.

 Expertise and areas of interest

 - Creative Commons/Copyright